Racial bias can be present (knowingly or unknowingly) in every aspect of the hiring process.

 - % of candidates hired from [name of underrepresented group]

 Software tools for racial bias, like this inclusion module, have gained popularity in the last few years.
 Racial diversity and recruiting multicultural leadership have also become popular diversity goals for top companies.
+These diversity hiring tools help eliminate hidden bias.

 Harvard’s “Project Implicit” Tool